 The report, which was released on Monday, said B.C. has managed to maintain the same public auto insurance system since 1973 when Insurance Corp of B.C. was created.

 However, increasing losses and the public's unwillingness to pay higher premiums means the system may be unsustainable.
-There are also more accidents that are occurring on B.C. roads and average settlement of claims are rising.
+There are also more accidents that are occurring on B.C. roads and average settlement of claims is rising.
 Claim costs for minor injuries have increased from 30 per cent to almost 60 per cent of total bodily injury claims costs since 2000.
 The average claim paid out for minor bodily injuries has risen from $8,220 in 2000 to $30,038 in 2016, an increase of 365 per cent.

 "BC auto insurance premiums have been steadily increasing over the past six to seven years, in large part driven by the increasing number and average settlement of claims being generated," the report said.